It’s the end of the world and the Cannes Film Festival does not feel fine

 Finding the rays of hope

 It’s not just geopolitical tremors quaking on movie screens in Cannes.
-Climate change and natural disaster are on the minds of filmmakers, too, sometimes in the most unlikely of movies.
+Climate change and natural disasters are on the minds of filmmakers, too, sometimes in the most unlikely of movies.

 The French animated film “Arco,” by illustrator Ugo Bienvenu, is about a boy from the distant future who lives on a “Jetsons”-like platform in the clouds.
 He travels back in time to another future-time, 2075, where homes are bubbled to protect them from fire and storm, and robots do all of the parenting for working parents who appear to their children only as digital projections.